 As businessmen, husbands and fathers, we have to make complex and important decisions that have consequences for others as well as us.

-As tempting as it is to put decisions off, we know that not making a decision is a decision in its self and does not relieve us of the responsibility for its consequences.
+As tempting as it is to put decisions off, we know that not making a decision is a decision in itself and does not relieve us of the responsibility for its consequences.

 If you struggle with this topic, then this week’s podcast is for you.